Ssyhaj/EksperymentQMESE/Results.md

 **Threat 1: Artificially Inserted Defects**

 - *Description*: Deliberately inserted defects may not reflect the distribution and subtlety of real-world bugs.
 - *Mitigation*: Defects were chosen to represent common, realistic issues found in actual code reviews (null pointer exceptions, security vulnerabilities, logic errors, memory leaks, style violations).
-- *Residual risk*: **Moderate**.
+- *Residual risk*: **MODERATE**.
 Real code reviews involve:
-  - Unknown numbers of defects
+  - Unknown numbers of defects (reviewers don't know when they're "done")
-  - Natural distribution of defect types
+  - Natural distribution of defect types (not artificially balanced)
   - Ambiguous cases where "is this a bug?" is subjective
+  - Context from project history, requirements, previous discussions
-- *Impact*: This study measures "defect detection given exactly 10 known defects," which may not generalize to "defect detection in real code with unknown defect count."
+- *Impact*: This study measures "defect detection given known embedded defects," which may not generalize to "defect detection in organically developed code with unknown defect count."
+Reviewers may change strategy if they don't know the expected number of defects.

 **Threat 2: Defect Counting as Sole Metric**

-- *Description*:  Counting defects assumes all defects are equally important, which is not true in practice.
+- *Description*:  Counting defects assumes all defects are equally important, which is false.
-- *Evidence from design*:  Defects were assigned severities (Critical, Major, Minor), but analysis treats all defects equally.
+- *Evidence from design*:  Defects were assigned severities (Critical, Major, Minor), but analysis treats all TPs equally.
-- *Mitigation*: **[You could improve analysis by]:**
-  - Weighting defects by severity:  e.g., Critical = 3 points, Major = 2, Minor = 1
-  - Analyzing only Critical + Major defects
-  - Reporting defect detection by severity category
-- *Residual risk*: **Moderate**.
-Finding 5 critical bugs is more valuable than finding 10 minor style issues, but simple defect count doesn't capture this.
+- *Impact*: Finding 1 critical security vulnerability is more valuable than finding 10 minor style issues, but both count as "1 defect."
+The current analysis doesn't differentiate defect importance.
+- *Residual risk*: **MODERATE**.
+Current results may overvalue quantity over quality of defects found.

 **Threat 3: Time Limit Effects**

 - *Description*:  The 30-minute time limit may not reflect typical code review conditions and may introduce strategic trade-offs.
 - *Impact*:
-  - Participants may prioritize **reporting many defects quickly** over **carefully validating each defect**
+  - Participants may prioritize **speed** (report many defects quickly) over **accuracy** (carefully validate each defect)
-  - This could explain high false positive rates (if observed)
+  - This could explain the high FP rates (45-48%)—participants reported marginal issues rather than taking time to verify
-  - Pairs may communicate more slowly, finding fewer defects not due to effectiveness but due to communication overhead
+  - Pairs may face additional time pressure due to communication overhead
-- *Mitigation*: Time limit was the same for both conditions.
+- *Mitigation*: Time limit was consistent across both conditions.
-- *Residual risk*: **Moderate**.
-Real code reviews may be more relaxed (unlimited time) or more rushed (tight deadline), changing the optimal strategy.
+- *Residual risk*: **MODERATE**.
+Real code reviews vary widely:
+  - **Formal inspections:** Unlimited time, thorough analysis
+  - **PR reviews:** Asynchronous, done over days
+  - **Rapid reviews:** Very short time, focus on critical issues only

+The 30-minute limit may have artificially induced a "quantity over quality" strategy that wouldn't occur in real reviews.

 **Threat 4: Pair vs. Solo Construct Clarity**

 - *Description*: "Pair code review" as implemented may not represent how pairs actually work in industry.
-- *Implementation*: Driver-navigator pattern, single computer, verbal reporting
+- *Implementation*: Driver-navigator pattern with one computer, synchronous collaboration, immediate verbal reporting
 - *Real-world variation*:
-  - Some teams do asynchronous pair review (sequential review by two people)
-  - Some use collaborative tools (e.g., GitHub PR reviews with two reviewers commenting)
+  - **Asynchronous pair review:** Two people review sequentially, discuss findings afterward
+  - **Collaborative PR review:** Two reviewers comment on GitHub PR independently, then discuss
-  - Some pairs work independently then discuss findings
+  - **Independent-then-merge:** Pairs work separately, then consolidate findings
+  - **Round-robin:** Multiple pairs/individuals review the same code
-- *Residual risk*: **Moderate**.
-Results apply to synchronous driver-navigator pair review, which is one form of collaborative review but not the only one.
+- *Residual risk*: **MODERATE**.
+Results apply to **synchronous driver-navigator pair review**, which is one implementation but not the only or most common form of "pair code review."
+- *Impact*:  Generalization to other collaborative review formats is limited.

 ### External Validity